Professionalism and Attendance

 In the event of any absence, students are responsible for obtaining all missed information, materials, and assignments from the class period(s) during which they were absent.
 Students who are absent must complete all assignments by the due date originally assigned for the work.

-Three "late" marks will be equivalent to one absence with respect to the attendance policy of the department.
+A semester total of three "late" marks in any given class will be equivalent to one absence with respect to this policy.

-In order to ensure that students are duly reminded of the possible consequences of continued truancy, instructors must submit an Absence Warning Form after two absences for a class that meets twice per week or after one absence for a class that meets once per week.
+In order to ensure that students are connected with support services at the university when appropriate, and to ensure that students are duly reminded of the possible consequences of continued truancy, instructors should submit an Absence Warning Form after two absences for a class that meets twice per week or after one absence for a class that meets once per week.

 If any scheduled course meeting conflicts with mandated religious observance, the student must notify the instructor prior the day of the observance that the student will be absent.